sghall/react-compound-slider/docs/src/pages/component-api/tracks.md

 # Tracks

-The `Tracks` component is used as a child of `Slider` to render an array of tracks.
+The `Tracks` component is used as a child of `Slider` to render the slider tracks.
-Your children function receives an array of track objects and functions for emitting events.
+Your child function receives an array of track objects and functions for emitting events.

+Any slider has handles + 1 possible tracks.
+A single value slider has two possible tracks: left and right.
+A range slider (two handles) adds another between the two handles and so has three possible tracks.
+The tracks data is streamed to this component as the slider updates allowing you to render the tracks however you like.

 Track Object: